Ways Of Remembering

 Marking an entry on the memorial page of our website

-We offer everyone the opportunity to place a favourite photograph and a short personal message on the memorial page of our website.
+We offer everyone the opportunity to have a short personal message on the memorial page of our website.

 Sponsoring trees

-Because of the difficulties involved in establishing a new woodland we have decided it is too early to offer the opportunity to sponsor the planting of individual trees.
+We do not offer the opportunity to sponsor individual trees.
 Instead we operate a general tree sponsorship scheme which supports the long-term development of the whole woodland.
 After you have sponsored our woodland trees, a certificate is issued stating the name of the person in whose memory the trees have been sponsored.
 This form of sponsorship offers a sure and practical way of contributing to the development of the woodland and is very much appreciated and valued by the Trustees.

-Those families interested in finding out more about the growing number of more personalised ways of remembering their loved ones are welcome to discuss this further with our staff at the Burial Park.
+Those families interested in finding out more about the personalised ways of remembering their loved ones are welcome to discuss this further with our staff at the Burial Park.